symfony/symfony-docs/book/translation.rst

 Symfony2 will now look for the message in the ``admin`` domain of the user's locale.

+In some cases, you may need a fallback mechanism: you can also provide an array of domains instead of a simple string:

+    $this->get('translator')->trans('Do something', array(), array('specialized', 'messages', 'last_resort'));

+At first, the translator will look for the message in the ``specialized`` domain.
+Without result, it will then look in the ``messages`` domain, and so on…

 .. index::
    single: Translations; User's locale